Waco Car Accident Lawyer

-Driving under the influence of alcohol or drugs, even prescription medications, can dramatically impair a driver’s ability to operate a vehicle safely.
+Driving under the influence of alcohol or drugs, even prescription medications, can dramatically impair a driver’s ability to operate a motor vehicle safely.

 Fatigued drivers are three times more likely to be involved in an auto accident, according to the National Safety Council.

 Construction, weather, or gravel, and dirt roads can all pose a serious threat.
-Gravel or loose dirt can shift under the tires and cause a vehicle to become unstable.
+Gravel or loose dirt can shift under the tires and cause a motor vehicle to become unstable.

 Damaged or Defective Auto Parts

-If just one part of a car is defective or was poorly installed and fails, the entire vehicle can be affected and may lead to a serious crash.
+If just one part of a car is defective or was poorly installed and fails, the entire vehicle can be affected and may lead to a serious car crash.
 These types of accidents commonly involve commercial vehicles due to faulty parts or lack of regular maintenance.